 “Everyone knows about henna,” Gennaro told us.
 “But there are so many other herbs that it can be blended with, to create anything from pale blonde to deep red.”

 Find out more about natural colouring at GA salons here.

 Don’t believe herbs and spices can offer the same beautiful, vivid shades as traditional dyes?
 You can check out how the colours look yourself on the salon’s Instagram page.
-And here’s one of our favourite looks for 2019…
+And here’s one of our favourite trending hairstyles of 2019…

 Natural hair colouring is also obviously much less harsh on the hair, meaning its health and shine will vastly improve after making the switch.
 We’re converts!